Content upgrades are a great way to build your list fast. I recently added 315 new subscribers from a content upgrade in a single post.

 But here's the problem: how do you deliver all those different free reports?

-In this article I show you how to deliver content upgrades using automated sequences.
-In the process you'll create a segmented list that divides your readership into groups, according to their interests.
+- create a segmented list that divides your readership into groups according to their interests.

 Recently I published a guest post on Smart Blogger about how to use transitions to increase reader engagement.